Every day, we supply over 1.4 billion litres of drinking water to homes and businesses. About 80% of it comes from Warragamba Dam.

 Your water is treated at one of nine water filtration plants.
 We then supply it to you through a network of:

 - 150 pumping stations.

-After leaving a filtration plant, water enters a complex series of pipes and reservoirs before it arrives at your home or business.
-Each plant may supply one or more customer supply systems.
+After filtration, your water enters a complex series of pipes and reservoirs before it arrives at your home or business.
 Prospect Water Filtration Plant is the largest and most complex plant.
 It supplies water to about 80% of Sydney.